AnonymousHacker1279/CobaltConfig/README.md

 Comments added via annotations will be displayed next to each entry.
 They may either be plaintext or translation keys.
 The same applies to groups.<sup id="a1">[1](#f1)</sup>

+If min/max bounds are specified on a numeric-type entry, a slider will be displayed instead of a text box.

 When using the configuration menu, your language file should also contain entries for each entry.
 They might look something like this: